cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 ## Systemd Setup: Coordinating Docker with Your File System Dependencies

+**To recap our goal**: after a reboot, we want to pull the file system mounts before docker starts.
-To recap our goal: after a reboot, the encrypted volume at `/opt/luks-btrfs-volume.img` remains locked until we enter the password.
+We want that after a reboot the encrypted volume at `/opt/luks-btrfs-volume.img` remains locked until we enter the password.
 Once the system is up, running `systemctl start docker.service` should trigger a chain of systemd dependencies to ensure that:
 - The encrypted volume `/mnt/luks_btrfs_volume` is decrypted and mounted.
 - The subdirectories under `/mnt/luks_btrfs_volume` are mounted at `/opt/offsite_backup_storage` and `/opt/docker_services`.